 - 1. Set Turn on debug printout? in input.geos to T to turn on extra GEOS-Chem print statements in the main log file. - 2.
-Set MAPL_EXTDATA_DEBUG_LEVEL in runConfig.sh to 1 to turn on extra MAPL print statements in ExtData, the component that handles input.

-3. Set the Verbose and Warnings settings in HEMCO_Config.rc to maximum values of 3 to send the maximum number of prints to HEMCO.log.
+Set the Verbose and Warnings settings in HEMCO_Config.rc to maximum values of 3 to send the maximum number of prints to HEMCO.log. - 3.
+Set CAP.EXTDATA option root_level in logging.yml to DEBUG to send root thread MAPL ExtData (input) prints to allPEs.log. - 4.
+Set CAP.EXTDATA option level in logging.yml to DEBUG to send all thread MAPL ExtData (input) prints to allPEs.log.